blurce183/DePass/README.md

 ## 🔐 Security & Privacy

 DePass is designed to be a "key factory."
-We recommend using it in combination with a professional password manager like **Proton Pass** or **Bitwarden**.
+I recommend using it in combination with a professional password manager like **Proton Pass** or **Bitwarden**.
 - Generate your secure password here.
 - Copy it to your vault.
 - Close the tab to wipe the session history.